 The driving position is superb and the shift action remains a highlight, encouraging the driver to row up and down through the gears for the sheer joy of it.
 With standard Bilstein dampers and a strut tower brace the Abarth is sprung decidedly firmer than the MX-5.
 It doesn’t pitch and roll nearly as much under hard braking and cornering, but the limits of both cars are largely similar and both tails can be equally provoked to slip out given the requisite enthusiasm.

 The turbocharged engine endows the 124 Spider with a markedly different character to the MX-5.
 Peak power is delivered 500rpm lower, and that extra 48nm of torque is fully realised at a crazy 2100rpm lower in the rev range (2500 v.
-4600), which significantly reduces motivation to regularly visit the Abarth’s 6500rpm red line.
-Rather than changing up and down all the time, you end up riding the torque to surge between corners and the push in the back means the 124 Spider feels quicker point to point than the MX-5 does.
-The pop and crackle from the frankly loud Record Monza optional exhaust sounds better too, but the 124 misses out on the adrenaline that comes with the MX-5’s manic scream to its redline.
-The way the MX-5 surges over the final 500rpm before it hits the 7500rpm limiter is the highlight of that car; peculiar because an eagerness to rev has been a hallmark of Fiat sports cars since the fifties.
+4600), which significantly reduces the necessity to regularly visit the Abarth’s 6500rpm red line every time.
+Rather than changing up and down all the time, you can ride the torque to surge between corners and the resulting shove means the 124 Spider feels far quicker point to point than the MX-5.
+The pop and crackle from the gloriously loud Record Monza optional exhaust sounds better, too.

-With the loss of flat-out thrills comes a car that is far more pleasant at eight or nine tenths.
-It feels decidedly quicker on the important round-the-block squirt and merging into traffic, in places where the MX-5 can feel a little breathless unless you properly get stuck in, and the Abarth probably makes a better proposition as a daily driver.
-As to where exactly that sits with the motorsport and rally heritage that Fiat are trying to tap into with this car, you can be the judge.
+The loss of flat-out only thrills makes a car that is far more pleasant at eight or nine tenths.
+It feels decidedly quicker on the important round-the-block squirt and when merging into traffic; places where the MX-5 can feel a little breathless unless you properly get stuck in.